How to build an effective API strategy in five easy steps

 No APIs?
 No digital ecosystem

 Application programming interfaces (APIs) make modern digital ecosystems possible.
-They lessen the problem of data silos by enabling you to create reusable integration workflows for your applications and data internally.
-They also create better customer experiences and more effective partner relationships by letting you share relevant data externally.
-What’s more, APIs give developers in and outside your organization a way to come up with product and service innovations that, by drawing upon your proprietary data, can generate new business for you.
+APIs are microservices, or building blocks, that lessen the problem of data silos by enabling you to create reusable integration workflows for your applications and data internally.
+They also help create new products, better customer experiences, and more effective partner relationships by letting you share relevant data externally.
+What’s more, APIs give developers in and outside your organization a way to come up with new product and service innovations that, by drawing upon your proprietary data, can generate new business for you.

-To build or enter a digital ecosystem with APIs, you must first devise an API strategy.
-Your strategy should at least include the following five broad steps.
+To build or enter a digital ecosystem with APIs, you must first devise a successful API strategy.
+Your API strategy should at least include the following five broad steps.
 Consider these steps the secret to your API success.

 1. Define the goal

 Typically, you’ll want to set a goal that doesn’t explicitly deal with data and then work backward from there.
-Such goals might include creating a new revenue channel or driving leads or removing IT bottlenecks.
-In the airline example, the airline’s goal is to increase flight bookings.
-To achieve that goal, it must publish APIs for third-party travel sites to consume.
+Such goals might include creating a new revenue channel or new products or removing IT bottlenecks.
+In the airline example, the airline’s goal is to increase booking revenue by including adding partners to its business model and business strategy.
+To achieve that goal, it must publish public APIs for third-party travel booking sites to consume.